-Today I’m sharing my chai recipe with instructions for making it on the stove-top or in the slow cooker.
+Today I’m sharing my chai recipe with preparations for making it on the stove-top or in the slow cooker.
 Just use the method that fits in best with your day.

 I have exact amounts for you in the recipe, but I have to admit that often I throw mine together without measuring.
 Maybe I’m in the mood for more ginger or a stronger flavor of cardamom.
-So once you try the recipe, tweak it to where it’s perfect for you.
+So once you try the recipe, tweak it so it’s perfect for you.

 Lately, I’ve been making my chai in my 4th burner pot.
 You can see a photo of it above.
 It’s stainless steel, has a basket that’s great to steam asparagus in or to can a super small batch of jam.
 It’s one of my favorite all-purpose pots.

-We won’t use the basket for this recipe, but I had to let you know all of why I’m charmed by it.
-The lid is what works its magic on the chai concentrate recipe.
+We won’t use the basket for this recipe, but I had to let you know why I’m charmed by it.
+The lid is what works – its magic with the chai concentrate recipe.
 There are two sizes of draining holes on the lid.
 For the chai, I just turn the smaller holes to the front and pour out the concentrate into the pitcher I will keep it in.
-It’s less to wash up and a good use of my 4th burner pot.
+It’s less to wash up and good use of my 4th burner pot.

 Serves: 6 cups concentrate